felipelouza/gsa-is/README.md

 #gsa-is

-This code is an implementation of gSAIS and gSACA-K, which are modifications of SAIS [1] and SACA-K [2] algorithms to compute the generalized suffix array, maintaining their theoretical bounds and improving their practical performance
+This code is an implementation of gSAIS and gSACA-K, which are modifications of SAIS [1] and SACA-K [2] to compute the generalized suffix array, maintaining their theoretical bounds and improving their practical performance.

+Overall, SACA-K's time-space trade-off is Pareto optimal compared to the all other algorithms in the experiments.

 --
 ##run: